 With so much event of our modern day event production, support and logistics requiring us to be online, we need absolute faith in our WiFi solutions to avoid awkward downtime, gaps in content streaming, missing payments and more.

-Yet why do we still hear of unreliable WiFi at conferences, exhibitions and events?
+Yet why do we still hear of unreliable WiFi at events, conferences and exhibitions?
 Places where they already have a fixed line internet connection more than capable of supporting the bandwidth required on site?

 It seems that, at Wireless Solutions, our biggest challenge for 2024 is not in providing WiFi networks that deliver 100% uptime, but more in in persuading producers, traders and contractors that they don’t need to bring in their own standalone Starlink solution in order to to avoid using official networks.
 Such is the state of the market.